 Even if the oil or base fluid in synthetic drilling fluid as mentioned in the second subsection, is less than ten grams per kilo of dry substance, the operator should consider additional cleaning or other disposal methods than discharge to sea, for example injection.

 Information on case processing times can be obtained from the Norwegian Environment Agency upon request.

-Discharge from formation testing and clean-up of wells
+Formation testing, clean-up and start-up of wells